feelixs/cli/README.md

 If you have multiple accounts, the format key file should have ethis format: `aicapture.{account-name}.key` For example: `aicapture.codee42.key`

+## Pip Install

+You can also install this tool using pip:

+`pip install -U git+https://github.com/SSoTme/cli`

+After installation, the commands `ssotme`, `aicapture`, and `aic` will be usable in your terminal!

+### Troubleshooting the PIP install

+- To use PIP, you must have Python installed on your system.
+To make things as consistent as possible it's recommended to download & install Python directly from https://python.org instead of using an external package manager.
+- For Linux and MacOS, in some versions of pip you may need to use `pip install git+https://github.com/SSoTme/cli --break-system-packages`
+- After the installer finishes, it may give a warning:
+        ```WARNING: The scripts aic, aicapture and ssotme are installed in '<home directory>' which is not on PATH.```
+  - To fix this, you can run the following command depending on your system:
+  - **MacOS** `echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.zshrc && source ~/.zshrc`
+  - **Linux** `echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc && source ~/.bashrc`

 ## Syntax: `aicapture -help`
 This command will show the following help.